Furretar/Hardsub-Extract-OCR/README.md

 ## Usage

+1.
+- Put the videos you want to extract hardsubs from in the /PutVideosInHere/ folder.
+- Run the ExtractHardsubs.bat.
-1. Put the videos you want to extract hardsubs from in the /PutVideosInHere/ folder.
-Then run the ExtractHardsubs.bat.
-You will need to check the RGBImages folder so you can tweak the crop settings.
+  - You will need to check the RGBImages folder so you can tweak the crop settings.
 Having a closer crop will reduce noise in the final result and increase processing speed in the extraction and OCR steps.
 You also may need to close VideoSubFinder using Task Manager (ctrl+shift+esc) before running the .bat again:
 <img src="https://github.com/user-attachments/assets/bb9097e9-fbe0-4a19-9f84-63fcc53346aa" alt="image" width="400"/>

 This is where the RGBImages folder is: